 The Physical, Psychological, and Financial Impacts of Bile Duct Injuries

-When the common bile duct is clipped, pinched, or burned during surgery, it can cause bile to leak into the abdomen.
+Clipping, pinching, or burning the common bile duct during surgery can result in bile leaking into the abdomen.
 Bile is an acidic substance that can lead to inflammation and even infection when this occurs.
 The error can also result in the bile duct becoming blocked, preventing bile from flowing from the liver.

 Biliary sepsis is a life-threatening infection that can result from a bile duct injury.
-Studies reveal that among survivors of this type of injury, the quality of life is often reduced, even several years after the injury occurred, with many patients being unable to return to work and losing important work benefits due to disabilities created by the bile duct injury.
+Studies reveal reduced quality of life in long-term survivors of this injury, persisting for years after the incident.
+Many patients cannot return to work and lose important work benefits due to disabilities caused by the bile duct injury.

-Seeking Compensation for a Chicago Bile Duct Injury
+Seeking Compensation for a Chicago, Illinois Bile Duct Injury

 Hiring an Attorney to Assist You with the Claim

-Don't worry about the cost of hiring an attorney.
-Medical malpractice attorneys work on a contingent fee basis so you do not have to pay for the services of your legal team until a successful outcome occurs.
+Don’t worry about the cost of hiring an attorney.
+Medical malpractice attorneys use contingent fees.
+You pay only when they win your case, ensuring no upfront legal costs.
 When you and the attorney decide to work together on the claim, you will sign a contingent fee agreement.

 An Investigation of Your Surgery

-One of your legal team's first objectives is to thoroughly investigate the events that led up to your injury.
+One of your legal team’s first objectives is to thoroughly investigate the events that led up to your injury.
 This investigation helps the legal team learn more about the evidence and pinpoints who was liable for the injury.
-Injuries resulting from errors made by a physician generally involve a claim against the doctor's medical malpractice policy.
-In contrast, injuries resulting from negligence by nurses or other hospital staff are filed against the facility's policy.
+Injuries resulting from errors made by a physician generally involve a claim against the doctor’s medical malpractice policy.
+In contrast, the facility’s policy files injuries resulting from negligence by nurses or other hospital staff.

 Establishing a Value to Your Claim